ashok4ch/ngrx-app/README.md

 # NgrxApp

-This project was generated to demo the NGRX implementation in angular project project generated using [Angular CLI](https://github.com/angular/angular-cli) version 16.1.6.
+This project was generated to demo the NGRX implementation in the Angular project.

+## Project generation tolls
+project generated using [Angular CLI](https://github.com/angular/angular-cli) version 16.1.6.

 ## Development server